 As the construction field is turning greener by proposing larger innovative solutions, eco-friendly constructions, and renewed products to better respond to environmental, societal, and social challenges, insulating solutions aim towards the same objectives.
 It is not just a global awareness and a need to comply with the newest regulations, but a sincere will to change and to offer more adapted and innovative construction and building solutions, which is now leading the industry.

-The green objectives described by the latest regulations include the decarbonization of the construction materials, among which the insulation products.
+The green objectives described by the latest regulations include the decarbonization of construction materials, among which the insulation products.
 Over the past decades, the manufacturers and producers have anticipated the efforts to deploy to make a change.
 Consequently, the market already evolved to overcome some of the negative impacts of insulating materials on safety and health, while making available high-quality materials with efficient thermal and acoustic insulating properties.

 Materials partially composed with renewable components tend to be more ecological, as